 Pick off the Legs

-There are many ways to go about picking crabs, but you can start by removing all the legs and claws first.
+There are many ways to go about picking crabs.
+Start by removing all the legs and claws first.
 Do this by grabbing the very base of each leg and pulling it away.
 Set them aside for later.Continue to 3 of 10 below.

 03 of 10

 Peeling off the Plate

 If you turn a crab over, you'll notice a plate on the bottom.
 A narrow, pointy plate means it's a male crab (a "jimmy" in East Coast terms).
 Female crabs, called "sooks" in the East, have wide, triangular plates.
 Slip your finger under the plate and peel it back.
 Grab the base and pull the whole thing away.Continue to 4 of 10 below.

 04 of 10